 Risk: Funds that invest in government debt instruments are considered to be among the safest investments because the bonds are backed by the full faith and credit of the U.S. government.

 However, like other mutual funds, the fund itself is not government-backed and is subject to risks like interest rate fluctuations and inflation.
 If inflation rises, purchasing power can decline.
 If interest rates rise, prices of existing bonds drop; and if interest rates decline, prices of existing bonds rise.
 Interest rate risk is greater for long-term bonds.

 Liquidity: Bond fund shares are highly liquid, but their values fluctuate depending on the interest rate environment.

-Small investors can get exposure by buying shares of short-term corporate bond funds.
-Short-term bonds have an average maturity of one-to-five years, which makes them less susceptible to interest rate fluctuations than intermediate- or long-term.
+Corporations sometimes raise money by issuing bonds to investors, and these can be packaged into bond funds that own bonds issued by potentially hundreds of corporations.
+Short-term bonds have an average maturity of one to five years, which makes them less susceptible to interest rate fluctuations than intermediate- or long-term bonds.